sisl/Spot.jl/README.md

 ## Installation

 For the rendering, Spot requires [GraphViz](https://graphviz.gitlab.io/) and [dot2tex](https://dot2tex.readthedocs.io/en/latest/index.html) to be installed.
+In addition, the precompile binaries require `gcc` 7 or 8 (not needed for Mac).

 ```julia
 using Pkg; Pkg.add("https://github.com/sisl/Spot.jl")